-A meter bar represents a fixed value in a range delimited by a
+A meter bar represents a fixed value in a range delimited by

-highvalues divide the range in three parts:
+highvalues divide the range into the following three parts:

 optimumvalue defines the optimum value for the

 <meter>element.
-In conjuction with the
+In conjunction with the

 - If the

-optimumvalue is in the lower part of the range, the lower range is considered to be the prefered part, the medium range is considered to be the average part, and the higher range is considered to be the worst part.
+optimumvalue is in the lower part of the range, the lower range is considered to be the preferred part, the medium range is considered to be the average part, and the higher range is considered to be the worst part.

 - If the

-optimumvalue is in the medium part of the range, the lower range is considered to be an average part, the medium range is considered to be the prefered part, and the higher range is considered to be average as well.
+optimumvalue is in the medium part of the range, the lower range is considered to be an average part, the medium range is considered to be the preferred part, and the higher range is considered to be average as well.

 - If the

-optimumvalue is in the higher part of the range, the lower range is considered to be the worst part, the medium range is considered to be the average part and the higher range is considered to be the prefered part.
+optimumvalue is in the higher part of the range, the lower range is considered to be the worst part, the medium range is considered to be the average part and the higher range is considered to be the preferred part.